 Let’s say you didn’t make the deadline to have swag arrive prior to the day of your virtual event.
 Go for the after party.
 With heavy emphasis on THANK YOU!

 - Thank you note.
 Hand written scores bonus points, no matter how bad your penmanship.

 - Email event recordings, recaps, etc.

 - Get feedback.
 You can’t get better if you don’t ask for data!

 - Send swag.
 Yes, after the event.
 One of our newest fave gift boxes includes US made snacks + a gift, if you choose, that will stay behind long after the snacks are gone.
 It’s a great way to say thank you!

 Many of the ideas mentioned could work for employees as well as customers now or for a virtual event, or dare we say, a traditional conference or trade show?
 The gift box mentioned above would be perfect for customer appreciation gifts, too.
 Or these would be a great boost for employee morale.

-(Insider tip: consider sending gifts in November for Thanksgiving (that's politically correct!) or waiting until January.
-Avoid the December rush at all costs this year!)
+(PROMOrx Insider tip: consider sending gifts in November for Thanksgiving (that's politically correct!) or waiting until January.
+Avoid the December rush at all costs!)